 Which teams have clinched a berth in the 2022 NFL playoffs?

-Which teams have clinched a berth in the 2022 NFL playoffs? originally appeared on NBC Sports Philadelphia
+Which teams have clinched a berth in the 2022 NFL playoffs? originally appeared on NBC Sports Chicago

-Week 15 of NFL action is underway and teams are giving that final push to try to book a spot in the 2022 NFL playoffs.
+With Week 16 underway, NFL teams are giving that final push to try to book a spot in the 2022 NFL playoffs.

 The Philadelphia Eagles became the first team to clinch a berth in the playoffs and a handful of other teams have joined them since.